-There are many types of coffee in the world, and the price can vary greatly.
-But the most expensive types of coffee are the ones that have been ingested and defecated.
+There are many types of coffee in the world, each with its own particular taste and aroma.
+The quality and the price of coffee can vary greatly, and sometimes, it can go way overboard.
+For instance, the most expensive types of coffee are the ones that have been ingested and defecated.
 What makes this process so special?
-The answer, as usual with foods and beverages — is chemistry.
+The answer, as it’s so often the case, is chemistry — and marketing.

-Kopi luwak, or civet coffee, refers to the seeds of coffee berries that have been eaten and defecated by the Asian palm civet.
+Kopi luwak, or civet coffee, refers to the seeds of coffee berries that have been eaten and defecated by the Asian palm civet (Paradoxurus hermaphroditus).
 It’s also the market name for the coffee made from these beans.
-A kilogram of Kopi luwak costs over $200 at the very least, and generally goes at about $700.
+A kilogram of Kopi luwak costs over $200 at the very least — and generally goes at about $700.

-The coffee berries are fed to civets — nocturnal mammal native to the tropical forests of Asia and Africa.
-The civets eat the berries, digest them, and then defecate.
+The coffee berries are fed to civets, nocturnal mammals native to the tropical forests of Asia and Africa.
+The civets eat the berries, partially digest them, and then defecatethem.
 It is believed that the digestive process of the civets improves the quality and flavor of the coffee beans.
 Fermentation occurs in their bellies.
 Producers argue that this process improves coffee beans through two processes: